Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: SIMULATING SHORT-RANGE CORRELATION

-using the eigenvalue $\epsilon_{KJ}$ and eigenvector $\ket{KJ}$ corresponding to band $J$ and crystal momentum $K$ of each supercell, with spin directions constrained according to the magnetic configuration.
-The use of Hartree-Fock approximation makes the computation possible even for the large system size necessary for our investigation.
-It also offers a simple route to constrain the spin direction of each Ni atom of the magnetic configuration, by simply enforcing the one-body density matrix to be spin-diagonal along the specified spin direction in every self-consistent cycle.
+We therefore employ the self-consistent Hartree-Fock approximation to compute the frequency $\omega$-dependent, orbital $M$-projected one-body spectral function, $A(K,M,\omega) = \sum_J |\braket{KM}{KJ}|^2 \delta(\omega-\epsilon_{KJ})$, using the eigenvalue $\epsilon_{KJ}$ and eigenvector $\ket{KJ}$ corresponding to band $J$ and crystal momentum $K$ of each supercell, with spin directions \textit{constrained} according to the magnetic configuration.
+The use of Hartree-Fock approximation makes affordable the large system size necessary for our study.
+Furthermore, since in this particular system Ni is predominantly Ni$^+$ ($d^9$ with one hole), atomic many-body multiplets should be well approximated via Hartree-Fock treatment.